-4.3 Multi-Channel Classification Approach

-The multi-channel classification approach integrates the outputs of multiple classifiers to enhance prediction accuracy.
-The process follows these steps:
+4.3 Multi-Channel Classification Approach The multi-channel classification approach integrates the outputs of multiple classifiers to where w_i represents the weight assigned to classifier i, and $P_i(C)$ is the probability prediction of class C from classifier i.

-- 1. Individual Classifier Training: Each classifier (DT, NB, SVM) is trained separately using the preprocessed dataset. - Prediction Aggregation: The outputs of all classifiers are combined using a weighted voting mechanism:
+- 1. Individual Classifier Training: Each classifier (DT, NB, SVM) is trained separately using the preprocessed dataset. - 2.
+Prediction Aggregation: The outputs of all classifiers are combined using a weighted voting mechanism: